Apply for your permits

 For the installation or removal of any aboveground or underground storage tank.

-Permit fees are $50.00 per tank for residential properties and $100.00 per tank for commercial properties, including tax.
+Permit fees are $49 per tank for residential properties and $98 per tank for commercial properties.
+No tax is charged for these permits.

 Please note: All tank removal companies must have a valid Burnaby Business Licence and must present the licence number and scheduled date of tank removal/installation when applying for a permit.